 The Audit and Risk Committee is chaired by David McKeith and its other member is Alison Littley.
 The UK Corporate Governance Code recommends that the audit committee for a company the size of Norcros is made up of at least two non-executive directors, independent in character and judgement and free from any relationship or circumstance which may, could or would be likely to, or appear to, affect their judgment.
 The Board considers that the Company complies with the requirements of the UK Corporate Governance Code in this regard.

 The main responsibilities of the Remuneration Committee are to:

 The Remuneration Committee will also prepare an annual remuneration report to be approved by the members of the Company at the Annual General Meeting.
 The Remuneration Committee meets not less than twice a year.
-The Remuneration Committee is chaired by Jo Hallas, and its other members are Martin Towers and David McKeith.
+The Remuneration Committee is chaired by Alison Littley, and its other members are Martin Towers and David McKeith.

 The Company has adopted a code of securities dealings in relation to the ordinary shares which is based on, and is at least as rigorous as, the requirements of the Market Abuse Regulations.
 The code adopted will apply to the Directors and other relevant employees of the Group.

 |Audit Committee terms of reference||PDF (175.1kb)|

 |Remuneration Report from 2019 Annual Report||PDF (472.5kb)|